vmuijrers/EmpoweringCreativeThinkingThroughProgramming/Labs/Lab_5.md

 Write a program that prints the numbers from 1 to 100.
 But for multiples of three print `high` instead of the number and for the multiples of five print `five`.
-For numbers which are multiples of both three and five print `highfive`.
+For numbers which are multiples of both three and five print `highfive`. d
 ##Exercise 5_1

 Create a chessboard with black and white rectangles of a size 100x100 on your screen.
 A chessboard has 8x8 squares alternating between black and white.

-Hint: You can use the modulo operator to check if a tile is odd or even
+Hint: You can use the modulo operator to check if a square is odd or even

 ##Exercise 5_2